Tomato Agar Spaghetti

 The tomato spaghetto is a 2 meter (6 feet) spaghetto or noodle made of jellified tomato soup using agar agar as the jellifying agent.
-It is very easy to make and it only requires a syringe, PVC tubes and agar agar.
+It is very easy to make and it only requires a syringe, silicone tubes and agar agar (included in the Premium and Ultimate Molecular Gastronomy Kits).
 The agar agar spaghetti technique was created by Ferran Adria and El Bulli team.

 If you prefer, you can also use your favorite tomato soup but just make sure you make it a little stronger and condiment it really well so your spaghetti have a good flavor.
 The quantities in this recipe will make 3 or 4 2m spaghetti.